unbxd/search-JS-library/docs/configurations/FacetsConfig.md

 ---

-## Usecase 5: Color Facet Item as a color button
+## Usecase 5: Customized facet item (color swatch as facet)

 ### User Requirement
 {: .no_toc}

+The usual facet item be customized by adding customized template to `facetItemTemplate`.
-If user requires the facet item in Color facet to be a color button as shown below then he can refer to the following code snippet.
+If the customer's requirement is to have a facet item as a swatch , below code snippet can be referred.
+`facetItemTemplate` by default has some behaviour which can be overriden .

 <img src="../assets/colorfcetbutton.png" width="250px">